wodenpy.use_libwoden

 Returns:

 run_woden – The C wrapper function run_woden, which runs the C/CUDA code.
-This function takes the following args when precision=”double”
+This function takes the following args, where sbf_pointer is either ctypes.POINTER(ctypes.c_float) or ctypes.POINTER(ctypes.c_double), depending on the woden_struct_classes.precision:

 • ctypes.POINTER(Array_Layout)